 The youngest was Mona Ioane Jr, who died aged just 14 in a head-on crash.

-That crash, which also claimed the lift of Amit Kumar, 28, was the final impetus for Prime Minister Henry Puna to introduce changes to the Transport Act.
+That crash, which also claimed the life of Amit Kumar, 28, was the final impetus for Prime Minister Henry Puna to introduce changes to the Transport Act.

 The law changes have reduced the breath alcohol limit from 400 to 250mcg, and banned the use of handheld mobile phones and headphones while driving.